 Working in the UK means your earnings may be subject to certain deductions and standards.
-Please find below information on the National Minimuum Wage, National Insurance (NI) and Tax.
+Please find below information on the National Minimum Wage, National Insurance (NI) and Tax.

 National Insurance (NI)

 If you don’t have a National Insurance number, you can apply for it only once you are in the UK.
 You must have the right to work or study in the UK to get a National Insurance number.
-To do this you need to call the National Insurance number application line on 0345 600 0643.
-You may be asked a number of questions (e.g. your personal details, employers details) and may then be required to attend an appointment at a local Jobcentre Plus branch.
-You will be asked to bring documents to this appointment so that they can be checked.
+To do this you will need to apply online.
+You can visit the Home Office page on applying for a National Insurance number.

 This procedure can take a number of weeks, therefore during this time you can work using a temporary NI number.
 You should be able to get this from your employer.
-If not then contact the Guild of Students or the Advice and Representation Centre (ARC) for further information.
+If not then contact the Guild of Students for further information.

 Tax

 Everyone in the UK, including students, has to pay tax on their earnings.
-The government department that deals with this is called the Inland Revenue.
+The government department that deals with this is called HM Revenue & Customs.
 The amount of tax that you have to pay depends on how much you earn.
 The tax is paid by your employer and is deducted from your wages each time you are paid (known as 'PAYE'- pay as you earn).
 This will be displayed on your payslip.

 The amount you earn over the personal allowance will be taxed.
 Please note that personal allowance can change from year to year.
-You can find up-to-date information on national insurance contributions and tax on the UK government webpages.
+You can find more information on national insurance contributions and tax on the UK government webpages

-If your employer has taxed you (e.g. if you earn above the personal allowance each week or month) but you do not earn above your personal allowance during the tax year (£12,500 per year), you can reclaim the tax that you have paid from the Inland Revenue.
+If your employer has taxed you (e.g. if you earn above the personal allowance each week or month) but you do not earn above your personal allowance during the tax year (£12,570 per year), you can reclaim the tax that you have paid from the HM Revenue & Customs.

 For further information on income tax please visit the HMRC income tax pages or telephone Income Tax enquiries on 0300 200 3300.